belerico/lightning-rl/README.md

 The flow of the applications is as follows:

 1. Each of N Players plays asynchronously the game collecting and saving the experiences gathered.
 Once every one of them has finished the control is passed to the trainer.
-Every player share the collected experiences to the BufferWork, which concatenate all the experiences received in a single buffer.
-2. The trainer receives the experiences of all players from the BufferWork and computes the gradients of the model parameters given the experiences received optimzing the Advantage Actor-Critic loss (A2C).
+2. The trainer receives the experiences of all players and computes the gradients of the model parameters given the experiences received optimzing the Advantage Actor-Critic loss (A2C).
 The trainer collects also training information: losses, gradients norm, episode length, etc.
 3. The training information are logged through a Tensorboard logger.

-# TODOs

-* [x] Add logging to Tensorboard or similar
-* [x] Add multiple Workers and Player
-  * [x] Find a way to sync gradients of trainer workers before sending updated weights to the Players